timnon/pyschedule/README.md

 ![](https://github.com/timnon/pyschedule/blob/master/pics/gantt.png)

 pyschedule is the easiest way to match tasks with resources, period.
-It covers problems such as ffow- and job-shop scheduling, travelling salesman, vehicle routing with time windows, and many more combinations of theses.
+It covers problems such as flow- and job-shop scheduling, travelling salesman, vehicle routing with time windows, and many more combinations of theses.
 Install it with pip:

 ```
 pip install pyschedule